 Our school’s Christian values are woven throughout our curriculum as we believe they are essential in preparing the children to become lifelong learners.

 - Personal, Social and Emotional Development – This area is broken down into 3 aspects; Self-regulation, managing self and building relationsips.
-We’re all about developing healthy and happy children.
-We will help your build friendships, become resilient and persevere in the face of challenge.
+We’re all about developing healthy, happy and curious children.
+We will help your child build friendships, become resilient and persevere in the face of challenge.

-- Understanding the Word – Your child will learn about the natural environments, past and present and different cultural communities that make up God’s wonderful world.
+- Understanding the Word – Your child will learn about the natural environments, past and present events in their lives and different cultural communities that make up God’s wonderful world.
 We explore alot of this curriculum area during our weekly Forest School sessions which the children enjoy in all weathers.

-- Expressive Arts and Design – The exploration of different materials and performance of song and dance will enable your child to develop their imagination and creativity.
+- Expressive Arts and Design – The exploration and creativity with different materials and performance of song and dance will enable your child to develop their imagination.